 Our growth strategy involves maximizing the potential of our existing brands while continuing to build a portfolio of differentiated products.
-We currently market six FDA approved products for sale in the United States.
+We currently market seven FDA approved products for sale in the United States.
 Through our international partners, we are working to bring our products to patients in their countries.
 We also look for opportunities to expand our products into additional patient populations through clinical trials, new indications, and select investigator-initiated studies.
 We actively pursue opportunities to acquire additional marketed products as well as late-stage development product candidates in our target medical specialties.
 Our clinical team is developing a pipeline of new product candidates to address unmet medical needs.
 Further, we are supplementing these activities with the early stage drug development activities at CET, our majority-owned subsidiary.
 Specifically, we are seeking long term sustainable growth by executing the following plans:

 Support and expand the use of our marketed products.
 We continue to evaluate our products following their FDA approval to determine if additional clinical data could expand their market and use.
 We will continue to explore opportunities for label expansion to bring our products to new patient populations.
-We have secured pediatric approval, expanding the labeling for both our Acetadote and Caldolor brands.
+As examples, we have secured pediatric approval, expanding the labeling for both our Acetadote and Caldolor brands.

 Selectively add complementary brands.
 In addition to our product development activities, we are also seeking to acquire products or late-stage development product candidates to continue to build a portfolio of complementary brands.
-We focus on under-promoted, FDA approved drugs as well as late-stage development products that address poorly met medical needs.
+We focus on under-promoted, FDA-approved drugs as well as late-stage development products that address poorly met medical needs.
 We will continue to target product acquisition candidates that are competitively differentiated, have valuable intellectual property or other protective features, and allow us to leverage our existing infrastructure.
-Our acquisition of Vibativ represents our largest product acquisition.
+Our acquisition of Vibativ represents the largest product acquisition we have completed.

 Progress clinical pipeline and incubate future product opportunities at CET.
 We believe it is important to build a pipeline of innovative new product opportunities.
 Our ifetroban Phase II development programs represent the implementation of this strategy.
 At CET, we are supplementing our acquisition and late-stage development activities with the early-stage drug development activities.
 CET partners with universities and other research organizations to develop promising, early-stage product candidates, which Cumberland has the opportunity to further develop and commercialize.
-We expanded our network of university collaborations with the addition of Louisiana State University and the Medical University of South Carolina.

 Leverage our infrastructure through co-promotion partnerships.
 We believe that our commercial infrastructure can help drive prescription volume and product sales.
 We look for strategic partners that can complement our capabilities and enhance the opportunity for our brands.
-Our co-promotion partnership with Poly Pharmaceuticals, Inc. allows us to expand current promotional support for Kristalose across the United States.
+Our co-promotion partnership with Poly Pharmaceuticals, Inc. and Foxland Pharmaceuticals, Inc. allow us to expand the support for Kristalose across the United States.

 Build an international contribution to our business.
 We have established our own commercial capabilities, including two sales divisions to cover the U.S. market for our products.
 We are also building a network of select international partners to register our products and make them available to patients in their countries.
 We will continue to develop and expand our network of international partners while supporting our partners' registration and commercialization efforts in their respective territories.
 The acquisition of Vibativ resulted in several new international partners and market opportunities.

 Manage our operations with financial discipline.
 We continually work to manage our expenses in line with our revenues in order to deliver positive cash flow from operations.
 We remain in a strong financial position, with favorable gross margins, and a strong balance sheet.
-We use excess cash flow for our ongoing share repurchase program.